mrocklin/slides/blaze-intro.md

     * Impala
 *   ...

-Each appraoch is valid in a particular situation
+Each approach is valid in a particular situation

 ## Data Storage

-Analgous variety of data storage techniques
+Analagous variety of data storage techniques
 </br>

 - CSV - Accessible